IRC (organization): Systems Approach

 In 2011, IRC ranked 4th in Philanthropedia's list of "most effective WASH organisations worldwide", and in 2015, IRC ranked 3rd in this list.

 In 2014, IRC changed its name from IRC International Water and Sanitation Centre to IRC with as tagline "Supporting water sanitation and hygiene services for life".

 In May 2015, Aguaconsult, IRC, WaterAid, Water For People and Osprey Foundation launched Agenda for Change.
 This collaborative initiative stems from Everyone Forever from Water For People, the Service Delivery Approach of IRC, the WaterAid District-wide Approach and the aid effectiveness agenda of the Sanitation and Water for All (SWA) partnership.

-In 2019 IRC celebrated its 50th anniversary by hosting the All Systems Go! symposium in The Hague from 12-14 March.
+In 2019 IRC celebrated its 50th anniversary by hosting the All Systems Go! symposium in The Hague from 12–14 March.

 In July 2019 IRC Ghana country director Vida Duti received the 2019 OFID Annual Award for Development in recognition of her work in striving for sustainable WASH services in the country.

 In August 2021, IRC and Water For People launched an alliance and a shared vision called Destination 2030, which aims to reach 200 million people by 2030.

+In 2023, IRC's Supervisory Board endorsed a transformative plan.
+IRC will become a federation of autonomous national organisations, united by a common vision and brand.

 Organisation

 IRC is a non-profit organisation registered in The Netherlands since 1980 as "Stichting IRC, International Water and Sanitation Centre".
 It has an oversight model of governance, consisting of a Supervisory Board and a Chief Executive Officer.

-IRC has its headquarters in The Hague, the Netherlands with country offices in Burkina Faso, Ethiopia, Ghana, Mali and Uganda, and staff representatives in Honduras, India, Niger and the USA.
-In 2021, IRC had 130 staff members (35 international staff and 61 in country offices) and 30 associates.
-It was active in 115 projects and programmes, recording a turnover of €8.7 million.
+IRC has its headquarters in The Hague, the Netherlands with country offices in Burkina Faso, Ethiopia, Ghana, Mali, Niger and Uganda, and staff representatives in Bangladesh, India and Rwanda.
+In 2023, IRC had 100 people in its flexible workforce (of which 32 international, 68 in focus countries, 4 hosted, 1 intern and 20 associates - operated from 20 countries) and 30 associates.
+It was active in 110 projects and programmes in 24 countries, and an annual revenue of €12.5 million.